awslabs/kubeflow-manifests/website/content/en/docs/component-guides/katib.md

 ## AWS Access from Katib

 For Katib experiment pods to be granted access to AWS resources, the corresponding profile in which the experiment is created needs to be configured with the `AwsIamForServiceAccount` plugin.
+To configure the `AwsIamForServiceAccount` plugin to work with profiles, follow the steps below.

+### Prequisites

+Configuration steps to configure profiles with AWS IAM permissions can be found [here](./profiles.md#configuration-steps).
+The configuration steps will configure the profile controller to work with the `AwsIamForServiceAccount` plugin.

 Below is an example of a profile using the `AwsIamForServiceAccount` plugin:
 ```yaml